 Our mission is to reduce the failure rate of tech startups.
-Over 90% of tech startups fail in the first 5 years, and we know that a lot of that lack of success is down to their commercial acumen – i.e. the skills, tools and knowledge to scale a tech company.
+Over 90% of tech startups fail in the first five years, and we know that a lot of that lack of success is down to their commercial acumen – i.e., the skills, tools and knowledge to scale a tech company.

 We’re going to clear up some of the confusion around how to build a successful sales operation with the Three P framework.

 Before we do that though, it’s worth clarifying what the difference is between Sales and Marketing.